Ad | this post contains affiliate links

 Sometimes, something is going to have to take a backseat.
 When I relaunched the shop under the new name and design, I also released a new collection along with it.
 This took up a lot of my time and required a lot of concentration, so much like if my job took me out to an office, Robert jumped on parenting duties so I could crack on.
 And when River was teething and clingy, the shop just simply had to wait.
 My personal account has fallen into the realm of micro-influencer, so I’m working double on getting likes and engagement now, and sometimes a product review or promotion has a time frame.
 It can feel like I’m juggling a lot, but compartmentalising and prioritising (even though as a type B person I’m quite shit at both) has just about kept me afloat.

 Know when to say no

 Sometimes, it can just simply wait.
 Don’t feel obliged to reply to a customer at 9pm, just because the baby is asleep and you’ve got the time.
 Allow yourself to rest, and set boundaries for yourself- this is your world and it’s your rules.
-If you don’t take care of yourself, the rest can’t fall into place.
+Always remember that if you’re running a small business, If you don’t take care of yourself, the rest can’t fall into place.